rico345100/proc-repeat/proc-repeat/readme.md

 ### config(object configs)
 Set the options.
 - bool writeFile: Write file.
 Default is false.
 You can now change format from 1.0.3
+- bool writeDaily: (New 1.0.6) Write file daily.
+Use this mode with appendMode, will create new log file daily with append mode.
 - bool writePath: Set the path where to write a file.
 Default is current directory.
 - bool writeFormat: (New 1.0.3) Set the format which want to print.
 Default is 'json'.
 Valid values are 'text' and 'json'(until yet).
 - bool seperate: (New 1.0.3) Divide stdout and stderr into seperate files.
 Default is false.
+- bool appendMode: (New 1.0.5) Write file as append mode.
+This is option is very useful to want to file logs in single file.
 - bool stdout: (New 1.0.3) Set true to write stdout into a file.
 Default is true.
 - bool stderr: (New 1.0.3) Set true to write stderr into a file.
 Default is true.
 - string name: Set the name of this schedule.
 Same as using as() method.